eGT-Labs/egt-gsa-proto/README.md

     * `NODE_ENV=production`
     * `PORT=12345`
     * `OPEN_FDA_API_KEY=YOUR_API_KEY`
-      * This app is powerd by the [Open FDA API](https://open.fda.gov/).
+      * This app is powered by the [Open FDA API](https://open.fda.gov/).
 While you can run without a key, it is recommended for production use to [acquire one](https://open.fda.gov/api/reference/#authentication).
   * run production package: `node dist/server/server.js`

 ### Docker Containerization